 A 250-kg/hr-biomass gasifier formed the gas generator with the system elements in terms of gas cleaning system different compared to the 75- kg/hr system.
-The details of the 250-kg/hr gasifier system has been dealt in Chapter II.
+The details of the 250-kg/hr gasifier system has been dealt earlier.
 Plate 3.4 shows the view of the gasifier.
-Chapteı